SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Related Work

+One of our main contributions is a provably convergent algorithm when nonlinear approximation is used in the off-policy control case.
+Convergence guarantees exist in the literature for a few rather special cases, as reviewed in the introduction~\citep{Boyan95Generalization,Gordon95Stable,Tsitsiklis97Analysis,Ormoneit02Kernel, AntSzeMun08,melo08analysis}.
+Of particular interest is the Greedy-GQ algorithm~\citep{Maei10Toward}, who uses two time-scale analysis to shown asymptotic convergence only for \emph{linear} function approximation in the controlled case.
+However, it does not take the true gradient estimator in the algorithm, and the update of policy may become intractable when the action space is continuous.

+Algorithmically, our method is most related to RL algorithms with entropy-regularized policies.
+Different from the motivation in our method where the entropy regularization is introduced in dual form for smoothing~\citep{Nesterov05}, the entropy-regularized MDP has been proposed for exploration~\citep{Defarias00,HaaTanAbbLev17}, taming noise in observations~\citep{RubShaTis12,FoxPakTis15}, and ensuring tractability~\citep{Todorov07}.
+Specifically, \citet{FoxPakTis15} proposed soft Q-learning for the tabular case, but its extension to the function approximation case is hard, as the summation operation in $\log$-sum-$\exp$ of the update rule becomes a computationally expensive integration.
+To avoid such a difficulty, \citet{HaaTanAbbLev17} approximate the integral via Monte-Carlo method with Stein variational gradient descent sampler, but limited theory is provided.
+Another related algorithm is developed by~\citet{AsaLit16} for the tabular case, which resembles SARSA with a particular policy; also see \citet{LiuRamLiuPen17} for a Bayesian variant.
+Observing the duality connection between soft Q-learning and maximum entropy policy optimization, \citet{NeuJonGom17} and \citet{SchAbbChe17} investigate the equivalence between these two types of algorithms.

 Besides the difficulty to generalize these algorithms to multi-step trajectories in off-policy setting, the major drawback of these algorithms is the lack of theoretical guarantees when accompanying with function approximators.
 It is not clear whether the algorithms converge or not, do not even mention the quality of the stationary points.

-On the other hand, \citet{NacNorXuSch17a,NacNorXuSch17b} also exploit the consistency condition in Theorem~\ref{thm:smoothed_bellman_opt_pi} and propose the PCL algorithm which optimizes the upper bound of the mean square consistency Bellman error~\eq{eq:simplified_smooth_bellman_loss}.
+That said, \citet{NacNorXuSch17a,NacNorXuSch17b} also exploit the consistency condition in Theorem~\ref{thm:smoothed_bellman_opt_pi} and propose the PCL algorithm which optimizes the upper bound of the mean squared consistency Bellman error~\eq{eq:simplified_smooth_bellman_loss}.
 The same consistency condition is also discovered in~\citet{RawTouVij12}, and the proposed $\Phi$-learning algorithm can be viewed as fix-point iteration version of the the unified PCL with tabular $Q$-function.
-However, as we discussed in Section~\ref{sec:stoc_primal_dual}, the PCL algorithms becomes biased in stochastic environment, which may lead to inferior solutions.
+However, as we discussed in Section~\ref{sec:stoc_primal_dual}, the PCL algorithms becomes biased in stochastic environment, which may lead to inferior solutions~\citet{Baird95}.